 It’s okay if you, as a small business owner, find yourself questioning if you'll ever be able to learn these tools.
 You aren’t alone.
 So, how do you prepare for digitalization?

 To make things even quicker for you, we have compiled a list of pocket-friendly small business technology tools that are easy to implement.
-Most of these tools have a free basic version and professional plans under $60.

 1. Website Builder

 With more than 91% of the U.S. population expected to shop online by 2023, having no website for your business is akin to being invisible — something no business owner wants.
 Wix.com and Web.com are two website hosting and building resources that can launch your small business online within minutes.
-Both tools offer SEO-powered and responsive templates and allow you to set a winning domain name.
+Both tools offer SEO-powered and responsive templates and allow you to set up a winning domain name.

 2. Social Media